How to Create a Purchase Order in QuickBooks 2014

 Tell QuickBooks that you want to create a purchase order by choosing Vendors→Create Purchase Orders.

 If the Vendors menu doesn’t supply a Create Purchase Orders command, QuickBooks doesn’t know that you want to create purchase orders.

-Use the Vendor menu drop-down list to identify the vendor from whom you want to purchase the item.
+Use the Vendor drop-down list to identify the vendor from whom you want to purchase the item.

-The Vendor drop-down list lists each of the vendors in your Vendor List.
+The Vendor drop-down list lists each of the vendors in your vendor list.

-(Optional) Classify the purchase using the Class drop-down list.
+(Optional) Classify the purchase, using the Class drop-down list.

 The Ship To drop-down list displays a list of all your customers, vendors, and employees.
-You select the Ship To address by selecting one of these other names.
+You change the Ship To address by selecting one of these other names.
 After you select an entry from the Ship To list, QuickBooks fills in the Ship To address box with the appropriate information.

 Confirm the purchase order date.

 Initially, QuickBooks puts the current system date in the Date box.
 You should, however, confirm that the date that QuickBooks enters as the purchase order date is correct.
 This is the contract date.
 Often, the date sets contractual terms, such as the number of days within which the item is to be shipped.